 How do our freelancers receive a copy?

-At the time of filing, an email is sent from Tax1099.com to the freelancer's email address associated with their Worksuite profile containing instructions to access and download their electronic copy.
+For tax year 2023, at the time of filing, an email is still sent from noreply@tax1099.com to the freelancer's email address associated with their Worksuite profile.

 May freelancers access their 1099 copies in their profile?

-No. Per the above, we email them to freelancers, and then we share all copies with you.
+No. Per the above, they access copies via Tax1099.com, and we also share all copies with you.
 See the next item.

 Do we receive a copy?

-After filings are completed, we will upload to your customer profile in Worksuite a bulk PDF of all filed copies so you may support your freelancers with requests for new copies.
-Please anticipate this to occur no later than the first week of February.
+After filings are completed, we will upload to Worksuite TaxOps a Form 1096 Summary and a bulk PDF of all filed copies.
+Please anticipate this to occur no later than the first week of February as the download may be queued by Tax1099.com for availability.

 How can we contact you for additional information?